 Possible Scam Warning Signs

 The internet is littered with the corpses of people who fell prey to one rip-off or another.
 This is terrible for the players and legitimate bookmakers alike.
 The rogue operations out there clog up the internet and get in the way of customers looking for legitimate betting sites.
 If I could press a button and automatically lock every scammer in the world in a dingy prison cell, I would happily do so.
-Unfortunately, that button does not exist so instead I offer a list of warning signs that indicate something fishy may be going on.
+Unfortunately, that button does not exist so instead I offer a list of warning signs that indicate online betting fraud may be going on.

 1. Strange or nonsensical name